meinaart/grunt-newer/README.md

   grunt.loadNpmTasks('grunt-spritesmith');
 ```

-If you want to use a value from the `options` object you can use "options.key".
+If you want to use a value from the `options` object you can prefix the key: `newer: { keys: ["options.key"] }`.
 You can also supply the destination file(s) directly to the `newer` option as a string or array.

 ## That's it